 - Build Docker images for all the services.
 Ensure you optimize the Dockerfile to reduce the Docker Image size.

 - Create manifests for all the services.
-(Deployment, Statefulset, Services, Configmaps, Secrets, etc)
+(Deployment, Statefulset, Services, Configmaps, Secrets, etc).
+Try to add all the supported parameters for each object type.

 - Expose the front end with service type ClusterIp